 |‘Social Security’- type program benefits provided by a foreign government||No|

-Are the Accounts Above the Threshold for Filing an FBAR?
+3. the Accounts are Above the Threshold for Filing an FBAR

 If the aggregate value (total value) of all reportable accounts exceeds $10,000 at any point in the calendar year exceeds $10,000, all such accounts must be reported.